jessbeams/jessbeams/README.md

 No Fiverr clones.
 No gimmicks.
 Only real development.

-📣 Who I Want to Work With
-Professional developers

-Web designers

-Bot creators

-Automation specialists

 If you're about building real systems, leveling up, and creating work that actually matters — we should talk.
-If you’re about shortcuts and chasing trends — move on.

 📫 Contact
 Discord: illegalfunds.

-🔥 Example of our work:
+🔥 Example of my work:
 https://sematary-dev.vercel.app